 "One relatively recent development in the realm of ADHD treatments is working memory training.
 Working memory (WM) refers to the ability to hold and manipulate information in mind for subsequent use and is critically important for a variety of learning activities.
 For example, when a child is asked questions about a story he has read, working memory allows the child to retain and review the story information in mind to answer the questions.
 In doing mental math, working memory is used to hold the digits in mind and manipulate them, e.g., add or subtract, to generate the answer."

-Rabiner provides unbiased analysis of treatments for ADHD on Attention Research Update, that neither supports nor negates the use of medication to treat ADHD.
+Dr. Rabiner provides an unbiased analysis of ADHD treatments in the Attention Research Update.
+He neither supports nor negates the use of medication to treat ADHD.
 Rather, Dr. Rabiner analyzes various treatment options in light of available scientific evidence and the newest clinical studies on the effects of ADHD.
 His newsletter, Attention Research Update, is insightful and recommended.

-The most common form of treatment for ADHD is drug treatment
+The most common treatment for ADHD is medication

-A review of 46 studies by William Pelham, Jr., Ph.D., and Gregory Fabiano, Ph.D., both of the State University of New York at Buffalo, found that two psycho-social treatments are "well established" for treating ADHD in children and adolescents:
+According to William Pelham, Jr., Ph.D., and Gregory Fabiano, Ph.D., of the State University of New York at Buffalo, recommend two psycho-social treatments:

 See: NIMH Website

 (Journal Highlights Effectiveness of Research Based Psychotherapies for Youth.
 April 15, 2008.)

 (Journal Highlights Effectiveness of Research Based Psychotherapies for Youth.
 April 15, 2008.